internship programs Team

 NACE: National Association of Colleges & Employers

-BS, Business Administration, Marketing Management – Central Washington University
+BS, Business Administration, Marketing Management, Central Washington University

 NACE Orientation to Coaching Certificate (2018)

-As an Internship Specialist, Christine’s main focus is to prepare prospective internship students for their experience abroad.
-Through interview coaching, resume and cover letter reviewing, and goal-setting, she works closely with the International Placement Coordinators to align students internship placements with their goals and interests, while appropriately setting expectations for their life abroad.
+As an Internship Coach, Christine’s main focus is to prepare prospective internship students for their experience abroad.
+Through interview coaching, résumé and cover letter reviewing, and goal-setting, she works closely with the International Placement Coordinators to align students internship placements with their goals and interests, while appropriately setting expectations for their life abroad.
 Christine comes to the Internships Abroad team with over four years of experience within CEA-first as an Admissions Counselor and then, more recently, as a Site Specialist, helping students to prepare logistically and culturally for their upcoming study abroad experiences.
 She completed her undergraduate degree in International studies with a concentration in Africa and minor in Sociology from the College of Charleston, in Charleston, SC.
 Her study abroad experience took to spend a semester in Meknes, Morocco, but not before living in Abidjan, Cote d’Ivoire for two years.
 She has travelled, volunteered and studied throughout Europe, Africa, and Central America and looks forward to expanding her horizons even further.